UK follows EU, U.S. to approve Roche COVID-19 antibody tests

-Mass antibody testing with millions of kits is being considered by many countries as a way to speed the reopening of economies devastated by the lockdowns and social distancing measures put in place to slow the spread of the new coronavirus.
+Mass antibody testing with millions of kits is being considered by many countries as a way to speed the reopening of economies devastated by the lockdowns and to introduce more tailored social distancing measures.
 A Public Health England laboratory concluded on May 7 that the Roche test detected the exact antibodies prompted by the virus, but the findings were only made public late on Wednesday.

-"This has the potential to be a game-changer," Edward Argar, Britain's junior health minister said on Thursday.
-"We are now moving as fast as we can to discuss with Roche purchasing of those but I can't give you an exact date when we'll be able to start rolling them out."
+"It's clearly an important breakthrough that we have a test which has been found to be highly specific," a spokesman for Prime Minister Boris Johnson said, adding that it had "the potential to be a game changer."
+Johnson's spokesman said there was the possibility of some kind of certificate based on immunity but that scientists still needed a better understanding of immunity to the virus.

 The Roche test received a conformity assessment, known as Conformité Européenne, or CE mark, from the European Union on April 28 and received Emergency Use Authorization from the U.S. Food and Drug Administration on May 2.
-Roche said it was able to produce hundreds of thousands of tests per week for the United Kingdom.
-Germany is getting three million of them this month, and five million a month after June.
+Roche said it was able to produce hundreds of thousands of the tests per week for the United Kingdom.
+Germany is getting 3 million of them this month, and 5 million a month after June.

+The Daily Telegraph newspaper, which first reported the findings, said the government was in negotiations with Roche to buy millions of kits.
+BLOOD TEST

 ALSO READ